-115.11 (a): GEO Corporate Policy 5.1.2 and KCDC Policy 17.001 GEO Policy 5.1.2- exceed the requirements of this standard.
-The agency's zero tolerance against sexual abuse is clearly established and the policy outlines the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment allegations.
+115.11 (a): GEO Corporate Policy 5.1.2.
+A and GEO Policy 5.1.2.E exceed the requirements of this standard.
+The agency's zero-tolerance against sexual abuse is clearly established and the policy outlines the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment allegations.
 The agency and institution policies outline a zero-tolerance policy for all forms of sexual abuse and sexual harassment.

+GEO Policies includes definitions of prohibited behaviors regarding sexual abuse and sexual harassment and sanctions for those found to have participated in prohibited behaviors.
 Detainees are informed orally about the zero-tolerance policy and the PREA program during in-processing and additional admission and orientation presentations.
 The orientation is offered in English and in Spanish.
 Additional program information is contained in the Detainee manual, and postings distributed throughout the facility (observed during the tour).
 All written documents are available in English and Spanish.
 Additional interpretive services are available for detainees who do not speak or read English.
 Both institution staff and detainees are provided with a wealth of opportunities to become aware of PREA policies and procedures.
 All employees receive initial training and annual training, as well as updates throughout the year.
 The institution meets the standards with all the programs they have implemented to ensure the detainees and staff understand its position on zero tolerance.
 Yearly GEO conducts a PREA review of the facility to determine level of compliance and to identify concerns that need to be addressed by the PREA compliance manager and the facility administrator.

 115.11 (b): GEO employs an upper-level, agency-wide PREA Coordinator at the corporate level.
-The agency's organizational chart depicts her position within the agency.
+The agency's organizational chart depicts the position within the agency.
 The PREA Coordinator oversee the agency's efforts to comply with the PREA standards in all of GEO's facilities.
 GEO has a team of staff that support the PREA coordinator efforts in meeting all PREA standards.
 The administrative team meets on a regular basis to develop strategies to establish a culture that provides a safe environment for staff and detainees.
-The PREA Coordinator and her team or very knowledgeable about PREA and best practices to carry out the Agency's approach to prevent, detect, and respond to sexual abuse or sexual allegations.
+The PREA Coordinator's team are very knowledgeable about PREA and best practices to carry out the Agency's approach to prevent, detect, and respond to sexual abuse or sexual allegations.

-115.11 (c): GEO ensures that all its facilities have a PREA Compliance Manager with sufficient time and authority to coordinate the facilities PREA efforts.
+115.11 (c): GEO ensures that all its facilities have a PREA Compliance Manager (PCM) with sufficient time and authority to coordinate the facilities PREA efforts.
 The facility's organizational chart illustrates the PREA Compliance Manager's position within the facility.
+At Central Valley Annex, the PREA compliance manager is supervised by the Facility Administrator.
+In interviews and through observation the

-KCDC provides support staff for assisting the PREA compliance manager with her task in carrying out the PREA mandates from GEO.
+PREA compliance manager has received training and works with the Regional PREA staff representative to establish a culture with staff and residents.
+The PCM avails himself any training and mock audits.
+CVA provides support staff for assisting the PREA compliance manager with his task in carrying out the PREA mandates from GEO.
 The administrative team meets on a regular basis to develop strategies to establish a culture that provides a safe environment for staff and detainees.
 Though out the tour, staff, and detainees new the PREA compliance managers name and role at the facility.
 Both the GEO Group PREA Coordinator and Facility Compliance Manager advised they have sufficient time and authority to coordinate efforts to comply with PREA standards.
-The facility provides additional support for PREA related investigations, policy reviews, mock audits and follow up to cooperate office PREA coordinator's office questions or concerns.
+The facility provides additional support for PREA related investigations, policy reviews, mock audits and follow up to corporate PREA coordinator's office with questions or concerns.